-While the stock market has been robust and economy seems to be doing well, Harrell suggested that the people who turn to Joye Law for help are not experiencing boom times.
+While the stock market has been robust and economy seems to be doing well, Harrell suggested that the people who turn to Joye Law Firm for help are not experiencing boom times.

 “One of the things I love about my line of work, doing the kind of law we do, is we have a pretty blue-collar clientele,” he said.
 “I don’t know how much of this (economy) is really trickling down to those people, you know, people who are working with their hands, working by the hour.”

-Because of the construction boom in Charleston and other South Carolina cities, personal injury law firms like Joye Law are seeing a rise in workers’ compensation claims, he said.
+Because of the construction boom in Charleston and other South Carolina cities, personal injury law firms like Joye Law Firm are seeing a rise in workers’ compensation claims, he said.

 The construction industry is among the most dangerous industries.
 As activity increases so, too, do construction accidents that leave workers eligible for benefits that they often have to fight to obtain.

 Harrell was asked about some of Joye Law Firm’s biggest wins, including a $262.5 million product liability verdict that remains a record for South Carolina and several other seven-figure results.
 He had a sobering reminder.
 “I always tell people – when you hear about a big number like that, you do not want to be in that plaintiff’s shoes, because something terrible has happened,” he said.

 Interviewing the ‘Brightest and Best Entrepreneurs’ in South Carolina